Kel-nana/school_library/README.md

 To run the project, execute the ruby file with any code runner of your choice.

+- ruby main.rb

+To run tests navigate to Rspec/spec folder then execute the following command:

+- Rspec spec Rspec/spec/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->